 CLAS Incomplete Policy: The faculty in the College of Liberal Arts and Sciences passed the following policy relating to the awarding of incomplete grades.
 This CLAS policy is consistent with the UCD campus policy.
 Incomplete grades "I" are NOT granted for low academic performance.
 Faculty are not required to award an Incomplete.
 To be eligible for an Incomplete grade, students MUST (1) have successfully completed a minimum of 75% of the course, (2) have special circumstances beyond their control that preclude them from attending class and completing graded assignments, and (3) make arrangements to complete missing assignments with the original instructor.
 Verification of special circumstances is required.
 Completion of a CLAS Course Completion Agreement is required.
-Incomplete scannot be awarded that stipulate (1) a student may repeat the entire course, or (4) allow the student to repeat the course with a different instructor.
+Incompletes cannot be awarded that stipulate (1) a student may repeat the entire course, (2) repeat or replace existing grades, (3) allow the student an indeterminate period of time to complete a course, or (4) allow the student to repeat the course with a different instructor.
 The CLAS Course Completion Agreement is available from the CLAS Advising Office, NC 1030.
-For more information, please see: https://clas.ucdenver.edu/faculty-staff/sites/default/files/attached-files/incomplete policy and form rev. 12.20.pdf
+For more information, please see: https://clas.ucdenver.edu/faculty-staff/sites/default/files/attached-files/incomplete_policy_and_form_rev.12.20.pdf